VCCBeginnerCoding/katacoda-scenarios/PythonWeek1/step1.md

 `print(myCardPin)`{{execute}}
 `print(a)`{{execute}}

-We can change the variables.
+We can assign a new value to an existing variable.

 `myCardPin = 2222`{{execute}}
 `myCardPin = 5555`{{execute}}